A Foodcentric Life

 Sally Cameron

 A creamy puree of garbanzo beans (chickpeas) with lemon olive oil, tahini and spices, the beautiful golden color comes from turmeric.
 Enjoy it as an appetizer or snack with raw vegetables.
-Makes about 3 cups of hummus.
+Makes about 3 cups of hummus, without tahini.
+If you want to use tahini, you can.

 Print Recipe Pin Recipe